wmccarley/pulsar_pip/Watcher_PIP.md

 # resending the events
 defaultWatcherConsumerStuckResendPeriod = 3000

-# default grace period before subscription is considered 'idle' to prevent
+# default grace period before subscription is considered 'idle' Set this to a
-# premature invocation of onSubscriptionIdle(...) callback when all consumer
+# value large enough to prevent premature invocation of onSubscriptionIdle(...)
-# instances disconnect and re-connect
+# callback when all consumer instances disconnect and re-connect (for instance
+# when the topic moves to another broker)
-defaultWatcherSubscriptionIdleGracePeriodMillis =
+defaultWatcherSubscriptionIdleGracePeriodMillis = 10000

 # Default grace period to prevent excessive SubscriptionBacklog and
 # SubscriptionCatchUp events
-defaultWatcherSubscriptionBacklogGracePeriodMillis //
+defaultWatcherSubscriptionBacklogGracePeriodMillis = 10000

 # Default backlog message count that is considered 'normal' we should not
 # fire SubscriptionBacklog events